 In trusting Yeshua he washes us and thus we can ‘live a new life’.

 That ‘new life’ involves an ability to have victory over temptation and sin.
 Yeshua shows exactly how he does this in what he went through immediately after his baptism.
-He went into the desert for 40 days for testing by the devil, once again patterning as Israel which had undergone testings for 40 years in the desert immediately after their baptism from Moses.
+He went into the desert for 40 days for testing by the devil, once again patterning as Israel which had undergone testings for 40 years in the desert immediately after their baptism from Moshe (Moses).